L-Forster/treyspace-sdk/sdk/README.md

 ## Capabilities

-- **Canvas ingestion** – normalises Excalidraw elements, keeps an on-disk cache, and upserts them into HelixDB (nodes + relational edges).
+- **Canvas ingestion** – normalises Excalidraw elements, keeps an on-disk cache, and stores them in a graph database (in-memory by default, or HelixDB with `--enable_helix`).
 - **Graph clustering** – recomputes semantic, spatial, and relational clusters so RAG agents can traverse the canvas meaningfully.
-- **MCP tool bridge** – optional helpers that expose the Helix graph to Model Context Protocol agents.
+- **MCP tool bridge** – optional helpers that expose the graph to Model Context Protocol agents.
 - **Embeddings** – swap between OpenAI embeddings or shipped on-device models (`@xenova/transformers`) by toggling env flags.
 - **Minimal auth surface** – the SDK is anonymous by default; pass `X-User-Id` or wrap the helpers with your own auth.